What will you learn during your training as a mediator?

 Throughout the course, you will incorporate a set of practical tools to intervene in different contexts.
 Some of them are:

-- Use of visual tools (e.g. whiteboards or diagrams in online mediations).
+• Use of visual tools (e.g. whiteboards in online mediations).

-You will also learn how to adapt these tools to the type of conflict (family, neighbourhood, school, work) and the profile of the people involved.
+You will also learn how to adapt these tools to the situation you are dealing with.

 Family mediation: specific aspects

-If you choose to specialize in family mediation, you will receive specific training in:
+If you choose to specialise in family mediation, you will receive specific training in:

-- Mediation with children and adolescents (including Child Inclusive Mediation).
+• Mediation with children and teenagers (including Child Inclusive Mediation).

-In addition, you will learn about the workings of the UK court system and the legal implications of agreements reached in mediation.
+In addition, you will learn about the workings of the court system in England and Wales, and the legal implications of agreements reached in mediation.

 Supervised internships and professional development

-A fundamental part of the training is the supervised professional practice.
+A fundamental part of the training is the work you will do with a Professional Practice Consultant (PPC).
 Once you have completed the initial course, you will be required to:

-- Work with a Professional Practice Consultant (PPC) who will guide you in your evolution.
+• Work with a Professional Practice Consultant (PPC) who will guide you in your professional development.

 This process culminates in the possibility of applying for official FMC accreditation, which allows you to practice independently and sign official forms in court proceedings.

-You will also become familiar with continuing professional development (CPD) requirements and the possibilities for specialization or career progression.
+You will also become familiar with continuing professional development (CPD) requirements and the possibilities for specialisation or career progression.

 Digital skills and online mediation